taey16/taey16.github.io/_posts/2023-03-01-[-Generative-models-GANs]-Latent-Manipulation.md

 - ,and so on ...

 #### Face-Attribute Dataset Generation
-The latent manipulation technique can be extended to **generate face-attributes dataset**.
+The latent manipulation technique can be extended to **generate a face-attributes dataset**.
 For example, we can generate various face images with all wearing glasses and closing their eyes.
-Other example is results of generating male's faces.
+Another example is results of generating male faces.
 (Red rectangles denote mis-generated images.

 <p align="center">
 <img src="https://raw.githubusercontent.com/taey16/taey16.github.io/main/assets/stylegan/glasses_closed_eyes.png">